open-telemetry/opentelemetry.io/content/en/docs/collector/scaling.md

-Another way of scaling the Prometheus receiver is to use the [Target Allocator](/docs/kubernetes/operator/target-allocator/): it’s an extra binary that can be deployed as part of the OpenTelemetry Operator and will split the share of Prometheus jobs for a given configuration across the cluster of Collectors using a consistent hashing algorithm.
-You can use a Custom Resource (CR) like the following to make use of the Target Allocator:
+Another way of scaling the Prometheus receiver is to use the [Target Allocator](/docs/kubernetes/operator/target-allocator/): it’s an extra binary that can be deployed as part of the OpenTelemetry Operator and will distribute Prometheus scrape targets for a given configuration across the cluster of
+Collectors.
+You can use a Custom Resource
+(CR) like the following to make use of the Target Allocator:

 ```yaml